swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml/index.md

           cml comment update --target=pr --publish report.md
     ```

-    You may notice that the `report` stage doesn't use Poetry.
-As we do not need to reproduce the experiment, we can use DVC from the `iterativeai/cml:0-dvc2-base1` Docker image without Poetry.
+    You may notice that the `report` stage doesn't use the project dependencies.
+As we do not need to reproduce the experiment, we can use DVC from the `iterativeai/cml:0-dvc2-base1` Docker image without the project dependencies.
 DVC will then retrieve the data stored on the bucket on its own.

     Check the differences with Git to validate the changes.